-- a.
-The appeal procedure is initiated by the grievant providing a written request to the president asking that the decision of the administrator be reviewed.
-The grievant will provide copies of the original grievance, written decisions and a proposed resolution to the president.
-The appeal will be filed within 15 calendar days of the grievant's receipt, or lack thereof, of the written administrative decision to which the grievant objects. - b.
-The president will solicit a recommendation that will resolve the grievance from a Grievance Committee composed of five persons, which will be chosen within 15 calendar days of receipt of the appeal by the president.
-Individuals will be chosen by lot from the Faculty Grievance Panel for service on the Committee.
-Names will be drawn from this pool at random by the president of the Faculty Senate or his/her designee in the presence of the provost or his/her designee.
-Persons drawn for service on the committee will be allowed to present to the provost reasons why a recusal should be granted.
-After these determinations are made, the names of 13 individuals making up the Grievance Panel is discussed in Section 5. of this OP.)
-Each party to the dispute may challenge not more than three persons selected for the Committee.
+Grievance Panel for service on the committee.
+Names will be drawn from this pool at random by the President of the Faculty Senate or his/her designee in the presence of the Provost or his/her designee.
+Persons drawn for service on the committee will be allowed to present to the Provost reasons why a recusal should be granted.
+After these determinations are made, the names of 13 individuals making up the Grievance Hearing Panel will be presented to the parties.
+(The composition of the Faculty Grievance Panel is discussed in section 5 of this OP.)
+Each party to the dispute may challenge not more than three persons selected for the committee.
 After challenges by all parties, the first seven persons remaining will comprise the Grievance Committee, with the first five serving as members and the final two serving as alternates.
-The president or his or her representative will then convene the committee, give the committee its charge, assist the committee in identifying the parties to be involved in the process, provide it with guidelines to afford the parties due process, request that the committee meet with General Counsel to offer further guidance on the process, and deliver to each committee member a copy of the grievance and all supporting documentation.
+The President or his/her representative will then convene the committee, give the committee its charge, assist the committee in identifying the parties to be involved in the process, provide it with guidelines to afford the parties due process, request that the committee meet with General Counsel to offer further guidance on the process, and deliver to each committee member a copy of the grievance and all supporting documentation.